GREAT FILM ACTING BEGINS WITH SOLID THEATRE TRAINING

 Conservatory

-During the 7 weeks, students will be exposed to Signature classes and panels with a conservatory-like class schedule: classes during the week and classes and rehearsals on the weekends culminating in a black box presentation for the public.
+During the 6 weeks, students will be exposed to Signature classes and panels with a conservatory-like class schedule: culminating in a simple presentation for the public.

 20-Minute Headshot Session with Jane Bonin of Covershot Classics Photography